flare-foundation/docs/docs/tech/glossary.md

 : The native currency of the Flare Network.

 FTSO { #ftso }
 : The Flare Time Series Oracles provide external information to the Flare network in a decentralized manner, by using multiple independent data providers that are rewarded for providing accurate information.
+[Read more...](ftso.md)

 Governance { #governance }
 : Mechanism to propose, vote and implement changes on a blockchain protocol.
 On Flare, anybody can propose updates and token holders vote to accept them.